SEO for Property Management

 Why Does SEO Matter for Property Managers?

 For property managers, SEO is crucial.
-Your searchers are typically looking for property management based on their location (remember local SEO is important for service based companies!).
+Your searchers are typically looking for property management websites based on their location (remember local SEO is important for service based companies!).
 This means that it’s very important that your website is optimized for the area, or areas, that you are targeting in order for targeted traffic to be able to find you in their search results.

 For example, imagine Google has a user looking for “Santa Cruz property management”.
 One website has great content, excellent reviews, but hardly mentions “Santa Cruz” at all.
 Another website might have comparable content and reviews, but is very clearly placed in Santa Cruz.
-It’s much more likely that this website will rank higher than the other.
+It’s much more likely that this website will be ranking higher when compared to the other.

 This is why SEO is an ongoing task that you should be dedicating time to on a consistent basis.